Chemistry / Chemistry (Professional Practice) MSc

 How you're taught

-If you are a full-time student, you will have the opportunity to carry out a research project in an a chemistry research group at Nottingham Trent University or with one of our industrial, academic or health sector partners.
+If you are a full-time student, you will have the opportunity to carry out a research project in a chemistry research group at Nottingham Trent University or with one of our industrial, academic or health sector partners.
 If you are a part-time student, you will normally conduct the research project in your own workplace.

 You will be assessed on a variety of components: